MUN-COMP3100/project-tolbasolaireteam/README.md

 - Run a variety of Mocha tests for the 6 features implemented with:
 `npm test`

+### Implementation description

+### Root
+- **server.mjs**
+    - Uses `dotenv` is used to load environment variables from a .env file.
+It contains credentials to access the database.
+    - `express` is the web framework used to create the server.

+...

+Outline the basic architecture (code modules and module responsibilities) in your submission to help the marker understand your code.

 ### Project Part 2 Feature Descriptions

 #### 1.